FurkanS1821/Soundboard/README.md

 # Soundboard
-A soundboard built into a RichTextbox to be used for things like Theatre to merge tracking the play and playing sounds together in one single program.
+A soundboard built into a RichTextbox so it can be used to both read the script of a theatre play and play music and/or sound effects from buttons integrated to the script itself!

 ## How to use?